zachmccabe/zachmccabe.github.io/about.md

 I'm the author and producer of [The Photographers Field Guide to Beijing] and [Laughing Lost in Briars.]

-On this website, I share what I'm learning from those projects, and related topics like data and land stewardship, cross-cultural communication.
+On this website, I share what I'm learning from those projects, and related topics like cross-cultural communication.

 Most of theses notes are utilitarian.
 A few are weird!
-I am sharing these ideas hoping that a few will be interesting to you, too.
+I am sharing them hoping that a few of these ideas will be interesting to you, too.

 Expect combinations, dissections and the occasional deleted page.
-I’m working with a particular sort of iteration in mind — are there any interesting connections in this idea heap?
+I'm working with a particular sort of iteration in mind — are there any interesting connections in this idea heap?
 Let's find out.

 [The Photographers Field Guide to Beijing]: https://www.zachmccabe.com/beijing